-- Prevent new infections by following the steps above. - Improve landscape resilience by planting diverse tree species. - If your trees are affected or at risk, consult with an Oak Wilt Qualified Arborist. - Trench at least 4 feet deep and 100 feet away from trees with symptoms to stop the spread of oak wilt through tree roots. - Preserve high-value trees with propiconazole fungicide injections.
-Fungicide does not stop the disease, but it can save individual trees. - · Burn, bury, or chip red oaks suspected of infection. - Communicate with neighbors to monitor the infection area.
+- · Prevent new infections by following the steps above. - Improve landscape resilience by planting diverse tree species. - If your trees are affected or at risk, consult with an Oak Wilt Qualified Arborist. - Trench at least 4 feet deep and 100 feet away from trees with symptoms to stop the spread of oak wilt through tree roots. - Preserve high-value trees with propiconazole fungicide injections.
+Fungicide does not stop root transmission of the disease, but it can save individual trees. - Burn, bury, or chip infected red oaks. - Communicate with neighbors to monitor the infection area.